By Steve Hefferon,

 Massage therapy, if done correctly can work wonders for people

-results from it if the massage therapist has a good
+results from it if the massage therapist has a good understanding

-are licensed and insured in the state where you will be seeing
+licensed and insured in the state where you will be seeing them.

 You should also ask the massage therapist if they have training